 If you have been charged with aggravated assault, nobody is better equipped to defend you than the skilled legal team at Chadi & Company.
 Whether it involves challenging the prosecution’s evidence, negotiating plea deals, or presenting mitigating factors to reduce the severity of the penalty, our experienced lawyers will work tirelessly to protect your rights and achieve the best possible outcome for your case.

-Contact Chadi & Company today for a free and confidential consultation about your case.
+Contact Chadi & Company today for a confidential consultation about your case.
 You can reach us at (780) 429-2300 or online to schedule your consultation.